mlockett/ApexLogger/README.md

 ### Filtering which records are logged

-Using the Custom Metadata type Log Record Filtering allows you to setup metadata records that determine what records should be logged per user.
+Using the Custom Metadata type _Log Record Filter_ allows you to setup metadata records that determine what records should be logged per user.
 For instance, you could only log errors and warnings in production, but log Info in sandboxes.
 You could also communicate to log DEBUG records for a single user (like a developer).